 The above sensitivity analysis is based on a change in assumption while holding all other assumptions constant.
 In practice this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the year) has been applied as when calculating the pension asset recognised within the statement of financial position.

-Notes to the financial statements for the year ended 31 March 2021 (continued)
+Notes to the financial statements for the year ended 31 March 2023 (All amounts in £ thousands unless otherwise stated)

 Plan assets comprised of: